amills25/BouncingBalls/pseudocode.md

    * x += velX
    * y += velY

+ * balls[]
+   * Create balls with WHILE and add to array

  * loop()
    * ctx.fillStyle and ctx.fillRect() to fill canvas w/ background color
    * Animation loop
    * FOR to draw() and update()
    * requestAnimationFrame()

+ * collisionDetect()
+   * FOR loop for each ball
+   * Nested IF 1 - make sure it's 2 different balls
+   * INIT
+   * Nested IF 2 - change color of balls